realStandal/redwoodjs-tips-n-workflows/README.md

 # My [RedwoodJS](https://redwoodjs.com/) Tips & Workflows

-These are step-by-steps which I'd consider "rough", jotted-down notes while I've been using the framework.
-Eventually, I hope to turn these into proper step-by-steps; I have a bad habit of getting distracted.
+These are step-by-steps which I'd consider "rough", jotted-down notes while I've been using the RedwoodJS framework.

 ## Table of Contents